santolucito/santolucito.github.io/cs1122/index.md

 Here are some fun extra things.
 They aren't needed to complete the assignment though.

+###Test Driven Development
+Was it fun to finish your code and see all those tests pass?
+Well, was it gratifying at least.
+This is a method of software development called "Test Driven Development."
+Basically we write some tests to define how we expect the program to work, then keep coding until the code does what it is supposed to do.
+This can be helpful for setting clear goals for a project and making sure as you add functionality, it doesn't break what you once had working.
+You might even consider using this technique for your group project!

 ###Hidden Bug
 There is a bit of a bug in the interface ("It's not a bug, it's a feature").
 When you swap two squares, you can actually move one of those squares anywhere on the board you want.
 Click a square to swap it.
 As the swap animation happens, quickly drag your mouse somewhere else on the board.
 The original square you were trying to swap will end up wherever your mouse is at the end of the swap animation.
 It can make the game a bit more interesting.
 Also be carfeul of this as you test your own code!

 ###Tester
-You can test your code using the tester() method.
+If you are using the GUI (Graphical user Interface), you can test your code using the tester() method.
 It will be called every time you press the "Run Tester()" buttin in the game.
 This would be a good place to put some print lines and have your code print to the console.

 ###Dynamic Arrays/Lists
 By writing the expandArray function, you have just invented a version of  dynamic arrays, or lists.
 These are special arrays that you can use without worrying about making the array the right size.
 In java one implementation of this is called ArrayLists.
 We won't go into depth now, but feel free to investigate on your own (chapter 7.5 in the textbook)!